Francismorales/ML_classif_diabetes/README.md

 #### MLDiabetes_WebScraping.ipynb

 This notebook has the step-by-step Web Scrapping process used to collect McDonald's, weather & county coordinates data.
+**You do not have to run this notebook to replicate the results of the main notebook as the web scrapped data was saved to the DATA folder**

 For the McDonald's restaurant count, the web scrapping data quality was checked using Google Maps: Places API.
 I wrote a couple of blog posts explaining this process: